 We care for women with postpartum depression, anxiety, adjustment to motherhood, and working mothers.
 We additionally have experience with the treatment of hypoactive sexual desire disorder and are certified to prescribe Flibanserin.

 Many business owners are self-insured or have high deductible plans.
 The more they use services, and the more diagnoses they have, the higher their cost of healthcare.
 With this practice, you may opt-out of using any health insurance, thereby avoiding pre-existing condition clauses.
 If you have a high-deductible plan, you likely don’t ever reach it.
 We base our fees on customary in-office psychiatry fees.

 Doctors, police officers, pilots, people of media attention may avoid getting the mental health they deserve due to concerns for privacy.
 People getting divorced, concerned their mental health records will against them in custody cases.
 Until mental healthcare is de-stigmatized, we offer a quiet, convenient way to get the care and prescriptions you need.

 You must be in or live in the state where Allison is licensed.
-We treat patients located in ARIZONA, COLORADO, HAWAII, IDAHO, IOWA, MAINE, MONTANA, NEBRASKA, NEVADA, NEW HAMPSHIRE, NORTH DAKOTA, OREGON SOUTH DAKOTA, AND DISTRICT OF COLUMBIA
+We treat patients located in ARIZONA, COLORADO, DISTRICT OF COLUMBIA, HAWAII, IDAHO, IOWA, MAINE, MINNESOTA, MONTANA, NEBRASKA, NEVADA, NEW HAMPSHIRE, NORTH DAKOTA, OREGON SOUTH DAKOTA, AND WASHINGTON

-Coming soon to Alaska, Connecticut, Guam, Maryland, Minnesota, New Mexico, Rhode Island, Vermont, Washington State and Wyoming
+Coming soon to Alaska, Connecticut, Guam, Maryland, New Mexico, Rhode Island, Vermont, and Wyoming